- Best Picture: Feature length film produced in the United States released theatrically or exhibited at a U.S. film festival

 All requirements must be fulfilled to be considered for the Imagen Awards.

 Completed entries should be mailed or delivered by messenger to:

 18034 Ventura Blvd., #261

 Encino, CA 91316

-Deadline to submit to the Imagen Awards Competition is May 1, 2017.
+The deadline to submit to for consideration has been EXTENDED to May 5, 2017.
 All entries must be postmarked by this date.

 Questions about the Imagen Awards